Update from March 2021: Google changes the rules again

 Clearly, a different approach was needed for developers and one that used an entirely different technology.

-The old saying; ‘necessity is the mother of invention’ hit the nail on the head perfectly here and, by 2008, we had various solutions and working examples of a methodology badged as ‘responsive design’.
-In fairness, earlier versions of so-called responsive design had been around since 2004, seemingly developed by those with an uncanny ability to predict what was to come, and extremely high-end coding skills.
-Despite this, back then, it was a solution to a problem that was yet to exist.
+By 2008 we had working examples of a methodology badged as ‘responsive design’.
+In fairness, earlier versions of so-called responsive design had been around since 2004, developed by those technical wizards who possess the uncanny ability to predict what’s coming.
+However, back then, it was still a solution to a problem that was yet to exist.

-Google even provided an easy way to check how mobile-friendly our websites were, with a free testing tool, which remains in place.
+Google even provided an easy way to check how mobile-friendly our websites were, with a free testing tool, which remains in place to use.

 Mobile phone technology appeared to be expanding at an exponential rate, bringing many new types and functionality to the market.
 No doubt the birth of the iPhone in 2007 was a direct response to the explosion in usage of mobile devices generally and, once again, Apple changed the world.